Esports as a Student Engagement Strategy

 1. Personalized Learning

-The fusion of technology and education is revolutionizing the classroom, leading to heightened student motivation and essential skill development in creativity, collaboration, and critical thinking.
+Technology makes this easier with tools that support differentiated instruction and project-based work.
+When students see the value in what they’re doing, motivation increases.
 The key, however, lies in crafting relevant, meaningful, and authentic learning experiences that resonate with students, propelling them to take ownership of their learning journey.

 Some examples of short, engaging activities that can be used as refreshment breaks include: